-Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The exact error code supplies useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.
+Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code show up.
+The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Let’s consider seven of the most frequent error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you might fix it and the projected cost to do so.
-Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components necessary to wrap up repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can address it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts required to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A professional technician will examine electrical connections and wiring until they uncover the source of the problem.
+A professional technician can inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and slowly check each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
-When they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly check each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
+When they pinpoint the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-In the event the breakers are on, you can search a handful of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+In the event the breakers are on, you can check a handful of other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power with a USB cable.
-Assuming it displays error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can deplete your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-Your technician needs to meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician should carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience diagnosing and fixing electrical damage.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off straightaway.
+You can then contact a professional technician with the necessary experience identifying and solving electrical issues.

 e73 – Critical

-This may be as simple as the breaker being turned off, but it can also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to speak with a local professional.
+This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.